-I am the owner of a 5-1/2 year old chocolate lab.
+I am the owner of a 5-1/2-year-old chocolate Labrador Retriever.
 A couple of months ago she went from a dog who loved to go for long walks to a dog who cringes every time I mention the word walk.
-The only way at this point I can get her to exercise is the take her for runs at secluded places, or driving to some place and then walking from there.
+The only way at this point I can get her to exercise is the take her for runs at secluded places, or driving to someplace and then walking from there.
 She has no problem doing this as she loves car rides.
 Can you please help? -Bev

-I’ve found that a common mistake many people make when a dog’s behaviour suddenly changes is to assume that because the dog has had a recent check up that it’s not a physical problem.
-Tell your veterinarian everything and when they learn there has been a sudden out of character behaviour change he or she will start looking using a different protocol then in a normal exam.
-Your own doctor would very likely at the least send you to a specialist for x-rays and yet another for blood work if all of a sudden your weren’t enjoying your walks as much.
+I’ve found that a common mistake many people make when a dog’s behavior suddenly changes is to assume that because the dog has had a recent checkup that it’s not a physical problem.
+Tell your veterinarian everything and when they learn there has been a sudden out of character behavior change he or she will start looking using a different protocol then in a normal exam.
+Your own doctor would very likely at the least send you to a specialist for x-rays and yet another for blood work if all of a sudden you weren’t enjoying your walks as much.

 Veterinarians are in a position where depending on their locale they pretty much have to do it all on their own.
-Consider the knowledge base they need in a general practise.
-Not only do they have to consider all the possibilities for your dog and decide which sort of tests that need to be done, they have to be able to do that for a whole range of species all with their own little medical idiosyncrasies diagnosis pathways.
-On top of it are all the behaviour enquiries they get which is an entirely different area of expertise then what they were trained for.
+Consider the knowledge base they need in general practice.
+Not only do they have to consider all the possibilities for your dog and decide which sort of tests that need to be done, but they also have to be able to do that for a whole range of species all with their own little medical idiosyncrasies diagnosis pathways.
+On top of it are all the behavior inquiries they get which are an entirely different area of expertise then what they were trained for.
 They remind me of those episodes of the original Star Trek where it seemed that in every episode the ship’s doctor was always enlightening Captain Kirk as to all the things he was not.
-“Jim, I’m a doctor, not a mind reader/brick layer/philosopher etc.”
+“Jim, I’m a doctor, not a mind reader/bricklayer/philosopher etc.”

 I have a feeling you’re going to be seeing one specialist or another.
-Probably the behaviour side but as I said, your veterinarian’s is your first stop.
+Probably the behavior side but as I said, your veterinarian’s is your first stop.